 Any resident individual holding equity or debt interest in the entity located in the U.S. needs to disclose about the same in the income tax return in India.
-The Indian income tax law requires mandatory filing of the income tax return for the resident individuals who hold specified foreign assets.
+The Indian income tax law requires mandatory filing of the income tax return for the resident individuals who hold specified foreign assets and income or signing authority in foreign A/c.
 The income tax return filing is necessary for such individuals even if their income is below the basic exemption limit.

 The taxpayer must report the details in an appropriate ITR form, i.e. ITR-2 or ITR-3, whichever ITR form applies to him.